-Programme code : 10 Bachelor of Computer Applications Title of the paper Core Paper 9 - Advanced Java Programming Batch Hours / Week Total Hours Credits 2021-2022 5 75 5
+Programme code: 10 Bachelor of Computer Applications Title of the paper Title of the paper Core Paper 9 - Advanced Java Programming Batch 2022-2023 Hours / Week 5 Total Hours 75 Credits 4

-- 1. To enhance the knowledge of object-oriented programming using the Java programming language - 2.
+- 1. To enhance the knowledge of object-oriented programming using the Java programming language. - 2.
 To understand the applets, files, swings and exception handling mechanisms. - 3.
 To illustrate the various features of java.

 CO1 Applying java programming language for various programming Applications.
-CO2 Acquiring knowledge of the structure and model of the java programming language to K5 CO3 Implementing Applets for GUI Concepts.
-K1 1 CO4 Analyzing the concepts of Threads, Swings and Files.
+16 CO2 Acquiring knowledge of the structure and model of the java programming language to K5 CO3 Implementing Applets for GUI Concepts.
+K1 t CO4 Analyzing the concepts of Threads, Swings and Files.
 CO5 Evaluating applications using Swing Concepts.